 Set images versus Original Box and Instructions images

-- The three Item Types of Set, Original Box, and Instructions are related in BrickLink's Catalog design but each entry of each Item Type can have its own small and large image.
+- The three Item Types of Set, Original Box, and Instructions are related in BrickLink's Catalog design but each entry of each Item Type can have its own images.
 If you feel an existing Set image is somehow lacking, do not submit an image of the Original Box or Instructions to replace it.
-Much information of historical importance may be embodied in an old image of an old Set and the more, different, images we have, the better.
+Much information of historical importance may be embodied in an old image of an old Set and the greater variety of images we have, the better.

 - Image of Original Box should be an image of just the box without the contents.